This project is a revolutionary approach across Victoria that could see a potential Commonwealth Games held across several regional cities.

 If you look at the Gold Coast for example, the locations of the venues include basketball being held in Brisbane, Cairns and Townsville and the shooting hosted in Belmont.
 Athletes and spectators understand that there is some travel involved in participating in and attending events.

-At the 2006 Melbourne Commonwealth Games, five regional cities held competitions, and four of them are part of our Greater Victoria bid for 2030.
+At the 2006 Melbourne Commonwealth Games, five regional cities held competitions, and four of them are part of our Greater Victoria bid.